 Since 2002 I am very serious about doing Tai Chi and this practice has changed my life for better.
 It became a daily practice that helps to keep me in good shape and the health benefits are huge.

-In May 2009 I resigned from my position at U.M. so that I could dedicate my time for my performances and to work on new compositions.
-After I left the University of Miami I started to dedicate 3 mornings every week to do volunteer work.
-I play guitar and sing songs in hospitals, nursing homes and at Camillus House that is a homeless shelter in Miami.
-I love to do this work because this is music that comes from my heart and touches other people?s heart.
+Since 2004-5 I regularly do volunteer work playing guitar and singing in hospitals, nursing homes including Camillus House a well known homeless shelter in Miami.
+I love to do this work because this is music that comes from my heart and touches other people’s heart.
 People in nursing homes, hospitals and homeless shelters are very lonely people, and they love to listen to music and sing along.
 I advice that every musician should dedicate some of his time to do this kind of volunteer work, because through music and love we can make this world a better place.